-So you’ve got your pressure washer and you’re ready to clean.
+So you finally picked up the best pressure washer and you’re ready to clean.
 Now, which pressure washer nozzle or tip should you choose to get the job done?
 There’s not really any secret sauce—and choosing the right tip might be easier than you think!
 We even include a pressure washer nozzle chart to help you understand the differences.

 All About Pressure Washer Nozzles and Tips